 Instagram affiliate marketing is pretty much what it sounds like.
 You partner with users who have a relevant following – also called influencers – and compensate them for successfully promoting your products on their accounts:

 Affiliate marketing is performance-based.
 The goal is to have your audience interact with your products or brand.
 Therefore, it makes sense to leverage Instagram, considering it's the social platform with the highest engagement rates.

 Instagram affiliate marketing lets you capture the attention of the people who will most likely be interested in your products on a platform they're already browsing.
-In this sense, using this network can be a gentle yet effective way to boost awareness and driving conversions.
+In this sense, using this network can be a gentle yet effective way to boost awareness and drive conversions.

 In this age, consumers can be skeptical of celebrity endorsements and commercial ads.
 However, Instagram influencers help increase trust and provide an element of relatability and social proof to your promotions.

 Research shows that consumers are more likely to purchase a product from a non-celebrity blogger over a celebrity.
 Plus, 70% of millennials value influencers who they consider peers:

 More businesses are turning to influencer marketing because of the authenticity it offers.
 People often follow these affiliates because they admire and respect them, and therefore value their opinions and suggestions.